Art-A-Hack/art-a-hack.github.io/app/_projects/2016/metaverse-art-gallery.md

 	<figcaption>A working prototype in AltSpaceVR</figcaption>
 </figure>

 The prototype was displayed to visitors at the Final Presentations in July 2016.
-It is a work-in-progress whose final outcome is to create a platform accessible to galleries and curators.
+It is a work-in-progress whose final outcome is to create a platform accessible to artists, curators and galleries.

 <figure class="video ratio-54 with-caption">
 	<iframe src="https://www.youtube.com/embed/kPY_Z_8Vg9s" frameborder="0" allowfullscreen></iframe>